67aurafarmers/Theorem/README.md

 # Theorem

-Theorem is a static universal learning workspace for students.
+Theorem is a static universal study workspace.

-**Core promise:** Upload or paste your material.
-Theorem finds the best way to teach it.
+**Core promise:** Upload anything you need to learn.
+Theorem builds the right study path.

-Theorem turns homework, notes, study material, worksheets, textbook sections, and code into guided learning sessions.
-It auto-detects the subject, chooses a study strategy, and creates active practice.
+Theorem turns notes, homework, study guides, textbook sections, worksheets, and code into the best learning mode for the material.

 ## Current Version